History

 Vallecitos Mountain Retreat Center is a 135 acre property surrounded by 300,000 acres of Carson National Forest in the Tusas Mountains of northern New Mexico.
 The land is a rich high alpine ecosystem situated at almost 9,000 feet above sea level at the very southern tip of the Rocky Mountains.

 The place we call Vallecitos today rests upon the territories of the Jicarilla Apache, Muu-agha-tuzu-pu (Ute) and Ancestral Puebloan Peoples.
 They passed through the land of Vallecitos for seasonal hunting and medicine and food gathering.
-Many artifacts have been found around the property showing use during the 13th century by the Ancestral Puebloans.
-This land has long been a place where people come together, gather and then disperse time and again.
+Many artifacts have been found around the property showing use during the 13th century by the Ancestral Puebloans approximately 8,000 years ago.
+This land has long been a place where people gather and disperse time and again.

 The land is a wildly diverse biological treasure.
 The land has never been logged and cattle have not grazed here since before WWII.
-Countless mammals in northern New Mexico have been sighted at the center from deer and elk to bobcat, lynx and black bears.
-We are also visited by beaver, muskrats and porcupines to name a few.
+Countless mammals in northern New Mexico have been sighted here, from deer and elk to bobcat, lynx, wild horses, muskrats and black bears.
 Vallecitos includes a rare wetlands habitat with over 60 species of birds and over 50 varieties of grasses and flowers.
-The Buddha tree is estimated at 600-800 years old as one of many in an area that contains the largest old growth forest in the entire Carson Forest.
+The tree that many retreatants lovingly refer to as “the Buddha tree” is estimated at 600-800 years old.
+It is one of many in an area that contains the largest old-growth trees in the entire Carson Forest.